makrai/notes/boguraev89-comp-lexg-nlp.md

   * the three approaches
 * LDOCE
-  * about 30 non-LDV words are used in definitions e.g. aircraft is used 267 times
+  * about 30 non-LDV words are used in definitions eg aircraft is used 267 times
   * senses of LDV words constitute 24k of the 74k senses in LDOCE
   * box codes CONCRETE, ABSTRACT, and ANIMATE, hierarchy
   * pragmatic (`subject`) codes